Klipper3d/klipper/docs/Code_Overview.md

 code.
 The **src/avr/** directory contains specific code for Atmel ATmega micro-controllers.
 The **src/sam3x8e/** directory contains code specific to the Arduino Due style ARM micro-controllers.
+The **src/pru/** directory contains code specific to the Beaglebone's on-board PRU micro-controller.
 The **src/simulator/** contains code stubs that allow the micro-controller to be test compiled on other architectures.
 The **src/generic/** directory contains helper code that may be useful across different host architectures.
 The build arranges for includes of "board/somefile.h" to first look in the current architecture directory (eg, src/avr/somefile.h) and then in the generic directory (eg, src/generic/somefile.h).

 The **klippy/** directory contains the C and Python source for the host part of the software.